barneyb/jpixelclient/README.md

 This is the layer you probably want.
 Behind the scenes, the object tree will be serialized to JSON and passed to the raw layer described above.

+Note that this is based of the _viewer_, not the _server_, and thus disallows elements with both a command and a region (coords).